Let’s face it, when you first open a zoning map, it can be pretty intimidating, especially if it’s for a large city.

 You are done with Google Maps for now.

 But DON’T close the page.
 You will need it in a second.

 Now that you have a property in mind, you’ll need to find the corresponding zoning map.

-You can find the proper zoning map by using the search box on our homepage.
+You can find the proper zoning map using the search box on our homepage.

-If it’s not in our database yet, you can search google for it (This might take a minute, or five).
+If it’s not in our database yet, you can search google for it (This might take a minute or more).

 At this point, you may get lucky and find out that the zoning map is indeed on a GIS that the city has put together.

 If it is, just search for your property on that system, and voila.

 If you find out that the zoning map is a PDF or image (Not a GIS), then keep reading.